NitcanKen/auto-submit/README.md

 ### Step 4: Load the Extension
 1. Click the **Load unpacked** button (top-left)
-2. Navigate to and select the `auto-8am-submit` folder
+2. Navigate to and select the `auto-submit-main` folder
 3. Click **Select Folder**

 ### Step 5: Pin the Extension (Optional)